rob-foulkrod/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_lab_02b.md

 In this exercise, you created a function that runs automatically based on a fixed schedule.

-### Exercise 5: Create a function that integrates with other services
+### Exercise 5: Create a function that integrates with other services (Standard Path)

 #### Task 1: Upload sample content to Azure Blob Storage